genomicsclass/leanpub/manuscript/bayes_exercises.md

 A>
 A>
 A>
 A>2.
-First download some basaball statistics
+(Advanced) First download some basaball statistics A>
-A>
 A>
     ```r